Efforts and courage are not enough without purpose and direction.

 Although most youth interventions are developed in response to particular needs or goals, mentoring programs were conceived more broadly as an extension of informal helping relationships.
 For nearly a century, most volunteer mentors were tasked simply with building friendships with disadvantaged youth.
-Many programs still adhere to this template, and their volunteers are relatively unconstrained—other than to be genuinely responsive and open to the needs and interests of their mentees.
+Many programs still adhere to this template, and their volunteers are tasked with being genuinely responsive and open to the needs and interests of their mentees.

-This “friendship model” has gradually ceded ground to more focused, skills-based programming that are aligned with the broader field of prevention science (Cavell & Ellridge, 2015).
+This “friendship model” is gradually ceding ground to more focused, skills-based programming that is aligned with the broader field of prevention science (Cavell & Ellridge, 2015).
 Some programs even take a quasi-therapeutic approach, in which paraprofessionals or trained mentors help youth with early-stage mental health, behavioral, or other difficulties.
 This shift is consistent with the field of psychotherapy, which has moved from more open-ended, intuitive, relational approaches to cognitive-behavioral and other more active forms of treatment.
-But in the absence of a clearly articulated strategy, our goal of defining the purpose of mentoring remains complicated.
+But in the absence of a clearly articulated strategy, our goal of defining the purpose and direction of mentoring remains complicated.

-Such distinctions enable programs to set boundaries around their service models, to better target recruitment efforts, and to draw on evidence-based practices that are specific to the goals and populations they are serving.
-They also lead to a better calibration of the skills and experiences of volunteers with youth’s needs.
+The distinctions among youth risk categories enable programs to set boundaries around their service models, to better target recruitment efforts, and to draw on evidence-based practices that are specific to the goals and populations they are serving.
+They also lead to a better calibration of the skills and experiences of volunteers with youths’ needs.
 But, because many mentoring programs have not historically drawn such distinction, they have sometimes struggled to match the needs of the mentees with the competencies and experiences of the volunteers.